 Here it comes, and this is where I’ll sound like an ingrate: BUT … I heartily believe that cash and volunteer work going to an individual candidate instead of a party is fine, particularly if one is concerned over a particular policy issue that is getting short shrift by party officials.
 That’s all the more reason to respect the Belknap conservatives, who still have enough faith in the Republican party to identify with it.

-Will the new group try to recruit candidates, either in tandem with the official committee or not?
-I don’t know.
-I see that Cormier welcomes primaries.
+Cormier welcomes primaries.
 I love that.
 “Competition is good.
-It keeps things honest.”
+It keeps things honest,” she says.
 It keeps things stronger, too, if it’s handled properly.
-Belknap County is becoming a very interesting place.